electrode-io/electrode-csrf-jwt/README.md

 # electrode-csrf-jwt

-Express middleware / Hapi plugin that allows you to authenticate HTTP requests using JWT in your Express or Hapi applications.
+An electrode plugin that enables stateless CSRF protection using [JWT](https://github.com/auth0/node-jsonwebtoken) in Electrode, Express, or Hapi applications.

-This is built on top of [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken).

-## Why do we need this module
+## Why do we need this module?

-CSRF protection is an important security feature we need.

-Due to the fact that walmart.com webapps don't have a backend session storage, doing CSRF token validation is tricky.
+CSRF protection is an important security feature, but in systems which don't have backend session persistence, doing CSRF token validation is tricky.
+Stateless CSRF support addresses this need.

-We need stateless CSRF validation.

-## How do we validate CSRF
+## How do we validate requests?

 ***Double JWT CSRF tokens***

 We rely on the fact that cross site requests can't set headers.

-Server side generates two JWT CSRF tokens with the same payload but different types (see below), one for header, one for cookie.
+Two JWT CSRF tokens are generated on the server side with the same payload but different types (see below), one for the HTTP header, one for the cookie.

 ```js
 headerPayload = { type: "header", UUID: "12345" };
 cookiePayload = { type: "cookie", UUID: "12345" };
 ```

-When client makes a request, it has to send the JWT token in headers.
+When a client makes a request, the JWT token must be sent in the headers.

-On server side, we should receive both tokens.
-After decoding and validating them, we make sure payload from both matches.
+On server side, both tokens are received, decoded, and validated to make sure the payloads match.

 Disadvantage: relies on client making all request through AJAX.